 Chase County’s twin cities, Cottonwood Falls and Strong City, are nestled in the Cottonwood River Valley, and the Cottonwood River runs between them.
 No Chase County community tops 1,000 population, so space is plentiful.
 The serene valley surrounded by the soothing Flint Hills invites visitors to unwind.
-You have not lived until you visit Chase County, Kansas.
-These are our nine best ways to experience Chase County.
+You have not lived until you visit Chase County, Kansas, the perfect place in the Heart of the Flint Hills.
+These are our 11 best ways to experience Chase County.

 Related: Chase County is one of our 12 best Kansas places.